Our Wakes: 2017

 cooled the houses.
 Not far from Pompeii, we see Vesuvius reminding everybody that he is still

-time to avoid another tragedy.
+avoid another tragedy.

 When you visit Pompeii today you do not get a morbid feeling.
-At one place you see somemolds
+At one place you see some molds

 of bodies.
 Soon after being killed, the bodies were covered in ash forming a coffin.
 The corpses

 started to decay and left a cavity in the ashes.
-Archeologists later filled the cavities with
+Archeologists later filled the cavities with plaster

 them are preserved in Naples.
 If you want to complete your visit it is highly recommended that